panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Builds and encrypts Compact JWE strings.
+Produces JWE Compact Serialization using authenticated encryption.

 This class is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwe/compact/encrypt'`.